Conv-AI/coqa-bert-baselines/README.md

 `textacy`

 ## Usage
 To run the models use the following command -

+Create  folder structure `output\outputXXXXX` , where XXXXX denotes the size of the dataset add to num_history.
+Edit `utils\data_utils.py` to control the amount of data being loaded for training.

 ``` python main.py --arguments```